 Disclosure and transfer of personal data

-We will only disclose your personal data to a third party when we are required to by law, where we have your specific consent, or to the following:
+We will only disclose your personal data to a third party when we are required to by law, for contractual purposes (e.g. to third party systems necessary for you to fulfill your job role), or where we have your specific consent, to the following:

-- Companies or suppliers with whom we engage to process data on our behalf or those who work with us to provide staff support services such as occupational health; if so, we will ensure adequate arrangements are in place to protect your personal data, such as a data sharing agreement.
+- Companies or suppliers with whom we engage to process data on our behalf or those who work with us to provide staff support services such as occupational health

 - Internal and external auditors.